muritane/coordination-architecture/executability_constraint.md

 ---

-## Status

-This document provides:

-* a boundary concept,
-* a structural constraint,
-* a diagnostic filter.

-It does not replace ethics, philosophy, or domain-specific models.

-It clarifies **when those tools must yield to execution**.

----

 ## Closing

 Representations are free until they run.

 Execution consumes capacity.
 Capacity enforces invariants.
 Invariants do not negotiate.

 Only what executes becomes accountable.
-Everything else remains optional—by choice.
+Everything else remains optional—by construction.